-Mirror photo booths
+Mirror photo booth

 Photo booths have become a wedding reception staple in recent years.
 Remember, they come in all shapes and sizes, from caravan to taxi booths, so put a cool twist on the trend by choosing something unusual.
-This magic mirror selfie booth from Smiles Better is an excellent example.
+The magic mirror selfie booth from Smiles Better is an excellent example.
 Guests pose in front of the touch-sensitive mirror, using photo booth props to up the fun factor, with prints available within 30 seconds.

 Let’s be honest, who doesn’t love a magician?
 Easy to organise and with plenty of bang for their buck, magicians are a versatile option.
 Your magician doesn’t just have to perform during the drinks reception – ask him or her to do the rounds mid-meal to entertain your diners, or to mingle with guests who want a break from dancing in the evening.
 Expect sleight of hand, cool card tricks and close-up tricks.

 Avoid the inevitable Dad-dancing and your cousin’s attempts at ‘the worm’ and arrange a professional dance lesson for your guests.
 Salsa and samba classes are both great for getting the party started.